JayanthiML/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 ## Overview

 This project aims to extract, transform, and visualize data from the Phonepe Pulse GitHub repository, providing valuable insights and information in an interactive and user-friendly dashboard.
+We create a web app to analyse the Phonepe transaction and users depending on various Years, Quarters, States, and Types of transaction and give a Geographical and Geo visualization output based on given requirements.

 ## Problem Statement